-Atrium e.V. is a non-profit association with the objective to promote the inclusion of visually impaired and blind people in both Germany and Tunisia.
+Atrium e.V. is a non-profit organization with the objective of promoting the inclusion of people who are blind or visually impaired in both Germany and Tunisia.

-The objective is that people who are visually impaired or blind can live a self-determined life both in Germany and in Tunisia.
-This includes coping with private everyday life, such as the preparation of meals, personal hygiene or the identification of money but also the professional everyday life.
+We believe that they have the right to live a self-determined life equal to people without visual impairments.
+This includes overcoming challenges that may arise in everyday life, such as the preparation of meals, personal hygiene or the identification of money but also professional self-realization and economic independence.

 Inclusive exhibition about the city of Kairouan

-The photographs were taken as part of a project to promote intercultural dialogue, initiated by the European Union Delegation in Tunisia, in order to underline the appreciation of Tunisian World Heritage.
-The idea of the exhibition is to create a way for the visitor to make his/her own picture of the city of Kairouan in a number of ways.
-For this purpose, the photographs should be supplemented not only with tactile objects (blind-friendly exhibits) but also with an audio installation.
-This interplay of seeing, feeling and hearing enables a comprehensive perception and experience of the Tunisian city for all.
-The exhibition took place in Giessen, in November 2018.
+The idea behind the exhibition was for visitors to gain an impression of the city Kairouan in a plethora of ways.
+For this very reason, the exhibition made use of not only traditional photography but also audio installments and various objects the visitors could interact with.
+This interplay of sight, touch and feeling enables a comprehensive perception and experience of the Tunisian city for everyone.
+The exhibition took place in November 2018 in Giessen, Germany.
 Please find further information in the German article here.

 Blindwalk – city life and art with closed eyes